 The Judiciary of the Ontario Court of Justice should be representative of the population it serves.
-The Committee is sensitive to the issue of underrepresentation in the judicial complement of women, Indigenous, visible and ethnic/cultural minorities, LGBTQ2 and persons with disabilities.
+The Committee is sensitive to the issue of underrepresentation in the judicial complement of women, Francophone, Indigenous, racial and ethnic minorities, 2SLGBTQI+ and persons with disabilities.